RyanHartje/coral/README.md

 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [Flask] - A Web Frameworks for Python
 * [jQuery] - a javascript library
+* [CKEditor] - a RTF themer for textarea that runs in javascript

 Installation
 --------------